 Back to Paleo f(x)!

-I enjoyed the conference itself, but for me, the weekend was about much more than listening to speakers and tasting my way around the expo floor, though both of those were fun, too.
+I enjoyed the conference itself, but for me, the weekend was about much more than listening to speakers and tasting my way around the expo floor, though both of those were fun, too, where you can explore different diets and sports, there were even a boot for martial arts for women which is an interesting subject you can find online.
 This was my opportunity to meet most of Team Balanced Bites, experience the food scene of Austin, Texas (more on that in another post!), and really think about the direction my own blog is headed.
 So allow me to share with you the highlights of this very special weekend–I hope you find something here that inspires you, sparks your curiosity, or makes you salivate.

 Conference speakers and panels (#pfx16)

 I’ve been to health and wellness conferences before, and this one was similar in many respects with one striking difference: lots of fitness workshops, demonstrations, and speaker sessions.
 The Paleo diet and lifestyle got a major boost in recognition and acceptance through CrossFit athletes who were looking for a nutritional approach that would enhance their performance, and there are many people who have found their way to Paleo through CrossFit (and vice versa).
 While exercise and fitness aren’t the areas of wellness that interest me, I do understand their importance for overall health and it was great to see so many people excited about the fitness-focused offerings at the conference.

 Beyond the fitness aspect, there were many speakers and panels that focused on creating sustainable systems for achieving and supporting optimal health.
 There was truly something for everyone, from health practitioners to “regular people” to bloggers and business people looking to network and connect with other like-minded folks: workshops; small, short talks; cooking demonstrations; longer, more involved presentations; and panels of experts who weighed in on a variety of topics.
 Read on for my favorite sessions!